swarnathota/Image-Detection-Convolutional-Neural-Networks/README.md

 **.** Accuracy is measured on test set

-**.** flask app is  launched using jupyter notebook and tested on different photographs that are not part of test set.
+**.** Flask app is  launched using jupyter notebook and tested on different photographs that are not part of test set.

+**.** Model is able to detect composition, color balance, greyscale photos and color balance

 **.** Code to this section is in [Project5.ipynb](http://localhost:8888/notebooks/swarna-DS/Metis/Metis_BC/Challenges/Project5/Project5_Metis/Project5.ipynb)

+## What needs to be improved

+**.** This model is unable to detect story telling pictures, this can be improved by adding these pictures into the model and train further.

+**.** I made this project as  binary classification model (Good and bad images) which can be made into multi class by categorising the pictures different classes and run the model.

 ## Uses of image analysis

-With this experience I can also analyse images related to other areas such as:
+ Image analyses can also be applied to related fields such as:

-**.** Cancer histopathology image processing to identify the stages of cancer.
+**.** Immuno-histopathology image processing to identify the different stages of cancer.

-**.** In fashion industry  where image processing is used to automate search for designer outfits.
+**.** In fashion industry,  where image processing is used to automate search for designer outfits.

-**.** Security inductry where image processing is used for face recognition.
+**.** Security industry where image processing is used for face recognition.